microsoft/AdaptiveCards/specs/DesignDiscussions/InputAccessibility.md

 1. If an input has failed validation, announce the error message. **Else**, announce the input's label.
     - Failed validation: "Please enter a real email address."
     - No errors: "Email address input."

+**Decision: Option 1.
+If error is present, accessible text is label + error message.
+Else, accessible text is label.**

-- Confirm (for https://github.com/microsoft/AdaptiveCards/issues/4889): Regardless of announcement, do not expand any popups or modal views on focus.
-User must activate the input after focus to access any such popups (e.g. dropdown options).
+- Related decision: Regardless of announcement, do not expand any popups or modal views on focus.
+User must activate the input after focus to access any such popups (e.g. dropdown options). (https://github.com/microsoft/AdaptiveCards/issues/4889)

 ### On Submit